Best Quit Habit Tracker Apps to Quit Anything in 2026

 Pros

-• Tracks money saved and health milestones
+• Health and savings milestones

 Cons

-• No live community
+• Limited community features

 How to choose a quit tracker